citizenweb3/.github/profile/README.md

 # Citizen Web3

 ## 🌍 Mission
-Citizen Web3 is a non custodial, self-hosted infrastructure provider and an active member of the web3 galaxy.
+Citizen Web3 is a non-custodial, self-hosted infrastructure provider and an active member of the web3 galaxy.
 We are blockchain agnostic, censorship-resistant, and value-driven by the goals of cypherpunks.
+We build off-the-grid infrastructure hosted in the middle of the Atlantic Ocean.
+We focus on privacy networks first-hand.
 We believe in decentralization, cross-ecosystem collaboration, and technological sovereignty.
 Born in 2020 (formerly Citizen Cosmos), our mission is to grow the Web3 space by creating infrastructure, sharing knowledge, and empowering communities—without tribalism.

 > *Blockchains are digital nations.
 We build open-source tools, provide off the grid infrastructure to support the prosperity of these new digital societies.*